 Interventional cardiac catheterization

 Cardiac catheterization is a specialized procedure for diagnosing and treating heart conditions.
-Our cardiologists can insert a long tube – or catheter – into a vein or artery, allowing access to the heart.
-We often use this minimally-invasive procedure to treat congenital heart defects in infants and children instead of open-heart surgery.
+Our cardiologists insert a long tube – or catheter – into a vein or artery, allowing access to the heart.
+We often use this minimally invasive procedure to treat congenital heart defects in infants and children instead of open-heart surgery.

 Our philosophy is to avoid surgery whenever possible.
 In many cases, we can also combine diagnostic and interventional catheterizations, which minimizes the number of procedures your child might undergo.